Joanna Montgomery, Founder

 Many of us are looking forward to enjoying vacations with our families and friends this year.
 But thousands of people will spend the holidays separated from those they love, whether they’re stationed far away on military service, or working abroad to provide for their families.

 Improvements in technology mean that families can now communicate more easily, and even see the faces of their loved ones on video calls.
 Pillow Talk aims to take the next big leap for communication, creating something that families can feel, not just see or hear.

 Little Riot raised at least £82,000 ($125,000) through crowdfunding platform to make Pillow Talk a reality.
-The Kickstarter campaign ran in November and Pillow Talk is expected to ship late 2016.
+The Kickstarter campaign ran in November and Pillow Talk is expected to ship in 2017.

 Little Riot has designed Pillow Talk to be used by lovers and families, regardless of how far apart they are.
 The wristband picks up the user’s heartbeat and uses a smartphone app to transmit it to a receiver in their loved one’s pillow.
 The device then mimics the sound and pace of the heartbeat, a soothing rhythm that provides loved ones with a far more intimate connection than just email or calls.

 Pillow Talk is a unique addition to a wearables marketbooming in 2016.
 Wearables are hugely popular among people who want to boost their fitness, or discover more about their health.
 Over 45 million wristbands, bracelets and watches will be shipped in 2015, and that number is being forecast to surge to 126.1m by 2019.
 While these devices have helped millions improve themselves, Pillow Talk is the first wearable devoted to bringing people closer together.